JuliaGraphics/Luxor.jl/docs/src/example/examples.md

 random points can be used to derive a set of Voronoi cells.

 ```@example
 # Inspired by @TheCedarPrince!
-using Luxor, ColorSchemes, Random # hide
+using Luxor, Colors, Random # hide
 Random.seed!(42) # hide

 d = @drawsvg begin # hide